Ollynov/t-school-fullstack-2/bootstrap-git/lecture-notes-git.md

 - Hit `ls` to verify that you have index.html, pages, and styles
 - Check to see if git is installed `$ git --version`
 - Create a git repository: `$ git init`
-- Add a README.md file with `touch README.md`
-- See what happens when you hit `git status`
-- Add your changes with `git add .`
-- Commit your changes with `git commit -m "added a readme"`

 ### Staging and committing